1. Q: What will our son gain from joining a Scout BSA program?

 9. Q: How can I get involved in helping the troop?

 A: Several ways.
-Attend meetings: Troop 201 has a Parent Committee that meets on the first Monday of every other month.
+Attend meetings: Troop 201/2201 have a Parent Committee that meets on the first Monday of every other month.
 All parents are encouraged to attend to stay informed on the Troop activities, budget reviews, and give input and make decisions as needed.

 Sign up to be an Activity Coordinator: Each Troop activity requires a parent coordinator who is responsible for organizing the event.